 Read also: HOW DO FREE APPS MAKE MONEY

 There are several app monetization models.

 First, you need to define what you want to achieve with the app you’ve created.
 There are some questions to be considered:

 - Can your app solve problems of the user, and if it is so, then how?

 - What features make your app different from all the other apps on the market?

-- Why users will pay for your product?
+- Why will users pay for your product?
 What is its value?

 - Research apps in the same category: What business model they are using to sell and market their apps?

-When you decided the questions above, you can move forward to create your own mobile app monetization model.
+Once you've answered the questions above, you can move forward to create your own mobile app monetization model.

 6 App Monetization Strategies